Mobile Device Policy

 The cost of a standard device, service, and overages will be budgeted and paid for by the user's department.

-Mobile devices and service that are purchased and maintained with university funds are the property of New York Institute of Technology.
+Mobile devices and service that are purchased and maintained with university funds are the property of New York Tech.
 All university-owned mobile devices are to be returned to the IT Department when an employee transfers to another department or otherwise separates from the institution.

-The cost of premium devices, if specifically requested, will be paid for by the requesting user with a personal check issued to the university.
-As such, the user owns the device while the university continues to pay the standard service fee from departmental funds.
+The cost of premium devices, if specifically requested, will be paid for by the requesting user with a personal check issued to the University.
+As such, the user owns the device while the University continues to pay the standard service fee from departmental funds.
 The user is responsible for damage and repairs of premium devices.
-User-owned devices do not need to be returned to the university at separation; however, underlying carrier services will be summarily discontinued.
+User-owned devices do not need to be returned to the University at separation; however, underlying carrier services will be summarily discontinued.
 The user must make alternative arrangements for carrier services on a personal account in order to maintain cellular service, if so desired.
-New York Institute of Technology will not issue refunds for premium devices.
+New York Tech will not issue refunds for premium devices.

 Vendors, Plans, Devices, Features, and Accessories

-Each approved individual will be provided a mobile device and included accessories package from the allowed device list by the Information Technology Telecommunications Office.
-Currently, New York Institute of Technology has corporate agreements with Verizon and AT&T, and at its discretion may enter into additional or replacement contracts with other service providers.
-During the period when one or more of these contracts is in force, New York Institute of Technology will only purchase mobile devices or service agreements for use on the basis of these contracts, unless a specific exception is granted.
-The Information Technology Telecommunications Office will select the most cost-effective service provider for mobile devices on a case-by-case basis.
+Each approved individual will be provided a mobile device and included accessories package from the allowed device list by ITS.
+Currently, New York Tech has corporate agreements with Verizon and AT&T, and at its discretion may enter into additional or replacement contracts with other service providers.
+Unless there is a legitimate operational need, all devices will be activated on a Verizon service plan.
+During the period when one or more of these contracts is in force, New York Tech will only purchase mobile devices or service agreements for use on the basis of these contracts, unless a specific exception is granted.

-The allowed device list changes periodically and is available upon request.
+The allowed device list along with their associated costs changes periodically and is available upon request.

 Life Safety Considerations